Crawling an Amazon S3 data store using a VPC endpoint - AWS Glue

 Selecting the crawler source type.

 5. Choose IAM role.
 The IAM role must allow access to the AWS Glue service and the Amazon S3 bucket.
-For more information, see Working with crawlers on the AWS Glue console.
+For more information, see Configuring a crawler.

 6. Define the schedule for the crawler.